xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Spatial Social Networks
-- Urban Analytics (GIS, Machine Learning, Agent-based Modeling, etc.)
+- Urban Analytics (GIS, Computational Methods, Agent-based Modeling, etc.)
+- Social and Transportation Infrastructure Planning
-- Digital Civics, Critical Data/GIS, Participatory and Collaborative Planning
+- Participatory and Collaborative Planning Methods

 # Education to show in About widget
 education: